evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION_GEN1/_index.md

 ## Performance

-With overboost, the Volkswagen ID.5 GTX 4MOTION has a maximum power of 250KW (340hp).
-Without overboost, it is 210KW (286hp).
-The torque is 679nm with overboost and 545 without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 5,5 seconds with overboost and 6,7 seconds without overboost.
+With overboost, the Volkswagen ID.5 GTX 4MOTION (GEN1) has a maximum power of 220KW (299hp).
+Without overboost, it is 195KW (265hp).
+The torque is 460nm with overboost and 425 without overboost.
+The 0-100km/h sprint (0-62mph) is performed in 6,3 seconds with overboost and 6,9 seconds without overboost.
 The top speed is 180 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 77kWh, meaning you have a 5kWh buffer for protection.
 (6,1%).

- The [WLTP range](../../../../guides/understandingrange/wltp) is 533 km (331 mi).
-The consumption is 14,4kWh/100km for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 496 to 409 km (308-254 mi), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 15,5kWh/100km for the basic version and 18,8kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 35 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 43% resulting in an actual charge speed including time loss on 101kW.
 Each charge session would take 19 minutes and 43 seconds.